-You probably think I'm being dramatic, calling this "the best coleslaw recipe ever," which is fine.
+You probably think I'm being dramatic, calling this "the best paleo coleslaw recipe ever," which is fine.
 Once you make it, you'll realize I'm right.

 I didn't want to make the sides for 30+ people, so I told everyone to just bring something.
 Turns out when you tell people you're making bbq, and to bring a side, they all bring potato salad.

 I managed to send some of the potato salads home with people, but we still have quite a bit left over.
 Learn from my mistake - when you ask people to bring sides, specify what you want them to bring.

-This coleslaw recipe is my paleo take on this coleslaw recipe.
+This paleo coleslaw recipe is my paleo take on this coleslaw recipe.
 I have never really liked mayo based coleslaw.
 It's always been boring and nondescript to me, and there's invariably something else I'd rather be eating.

-But vinegar.
 Let's talk about my love of vinegar.
 Can I just tell you?
 I LOVE vinegar.
 Anything pickled (except for pickles - don't ask, I'm weird) I am all about.

 I don't know who Angie is, or who her dad is, but if I met them I would hug them for coming up with this coleslaw recipe.
-(Then I would share my paleo version with them to help them eat less sugar and vegetable oil, but that's beside the point.)
+(Then I would share my paleo coleslaw version with them to help them eat less sugar and vegetable oil, but that's beside the point.)

 I've played with this recipe a lot.
 I tried a few times to make it with varying amounts of honey, different types of oil, but never got it right.
 You could always taste the honey and it just...wasn't the right mix.
 But after a few more tries, I think I've finally got it down.